MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/configure-sales-copilot.md

 ---
-title: Configure Sales Copilot (preview)
+title: Configure Sales Copilot
-description: Learn how to configure Sales Copilot (preview) to use fields that are most relevant to your business for generating summaries and catch up information. ms.date: 07/18/2023 ms.custom: bap-template ms.topic: how-to
+description: Learn how to configure Sales Copilot to use fields that are most relevant to your business for generating summaries and catch up information. ms.date: 07/18/2023 ms.custom: bap-template ms.topic: how-to